 If you are totally unfamiliar with many of these tunes I mentioned above, I would recommend you start listening to them to see which ones you like.

-Have fun, and click the button below to move onto article #4 in this jazz basics series!
+Have fun, and click right here to move onto article #4 in this jazz basics series!